ovh/docs/pages/platform/ai-notebooks/how_to_cli_data/guide.en-asia.md

 You will not be able to modify the dataset from this notebook because you loaded it with read-only permissions.

-Read-only permissions are to ensure you don't modify your data by mistake.
+Read-only permissions are here to ensure you don't modify your data by mistake.
 If you want to modify data from your notebooks, to store a trained neural network for example, you can use the read-write permission instead.

-## Access with read-write permissions
+## Access with Read-Write permissions

 Similarly to the read-only mode, you can use the `--volume` option to load data with read-write permission.
 The only difference is that you specify `rw` instead of `ro` in the command: